kopiro/otto/README.md

 ### Customize messages

-The file `messages.json` specify the messages used for certain actions.
+The file `messages.json` specifies the messages used for certain actions.

 To override some messages, place a `messages-custom.json` in the root directory.